whitershade/codeschool-angular/README.md

 # codeschool-angular
-example how to use angular from codeschool
+example how to use angular.js from codeschool